PriyaUnicorn/LoanQualifierApp/README.md

 ## Contributors

-Solely developed by Priya Sivaraj with help from Google.
+Solely developed by Priya Sukumaran with help from Google.

 ---